 The CV/CC annunciators are particularly helpful when troubleshooting a unit with no output voltage or current.
 If the unit has passed self test the programming DAC circuits on the A2 circuit board are probably working properly.
-If either the CV or CC annunciators is on then the problem is in either the CV or CC control circuits located on the A1 Main board.
-If UNR is indicated then neither the voltage nor the current circuits are in control and the problem would be in the main power transformer or the driver or output regulator stages circuits, also on A1 but after the gating diodes.
+If one of the annunciators is on then the problem is in either the CV or CC control circuits located on the Main board A1.
+If UNR is indicated then neither the voltage nor the current circuits are in control and the problem would be in the driver or output regulator stages circuits, also on A1 but after the gating diodes, or the main power transformer.

-Bias and Reference Supplies
+Bias and Rail Voltages

-Before troubleshooting any circuit check the bias and/or reference voltages to make sure that they are not the cause.
-Table 3-3 lists the bias and reference voltage test points for the A1 Main Control, A2 Interface, and the A3 Front Panel/Display boards.
-Unless otherwise noted, all voltages are measured with respect to secondary common (R431-3) with no load on the supply.
-See Figure 6-1 for test point locations.
+Before troubleshooting any circuit check the bias and/or rail voltages to make sure that they are not the cause.
+Table 3-3 lists the bias and rail voltage test points for the A1 Main Control, A2 Interface, and the A3 Front Panel/Display boards.
+Unless otherwise noted, all voltages are measured with respect to secondary common (R473-3) with the output on and no load on the supply.